jekyll/minima/_posts/2022-02-02-inner-compass.md

 - Is this something that you control?

+- What does the end state look like?

 - Will this matter 30 days from now?

 - Is it worth doing given your hourly price?